 How do taxes work for Doordash delivery drivers?

-It is incredibly important that you understand this about being an independent contractor: You are completely on your own when it comes to Doordash taxes.
+It is incredibly important that you understand this about being an independent contractor: You are completely on your own when it comes to taxes on your Doordash earnings.

 However, there are some basics that are worth understanding:

 1. You're taxed on profits, not total Doordash earnings.
 This is a huge difference compared to W2 taxes.
 Especially when you drive a lot.
 You can deduct your taxable income by 62.5 cents per mile (second half of 2022).
 And because you're self-employed, you can claim that regardless of whether you itemize your personal tax deductions or take the standard deduction.

 2. It's not just about federal income tax.
 Most U.S. states have their own taxes, and some local/city taxes as well.
 And then there's Self-Employment tax.
 That's the independent contractor's version of Social Security and Medicare.
 Doordash doesn't withhold that for you, so it's 15.3% of every dollar of profit.

 3. You need to set aside your own tax savings.
 It's completely up to you.
 The best practice is to save money each week.
 We write more here about how much should a Doordash independent contractor set aside for taxes.
 It's best to put it in a different bank account where you won't touch it.
 Once a quarter send it in as a quarterly estimated payment.

 All of this is why I insist you find a way to track your miles.
 That's THE BEST WAY to keep your taxes down.
 We get into a lot more detail in the series of articles that begins with the one linked below.

 Working with Doordash support

 One of the greatest challenges as a Dasher is Doordash driver support (or the lack thereof)

 While there's a lot of information in the app that will guide you through most delivery situations, sometimes you need to get some help from Doordash support.